oskarCv/gitRecap/README.md

 probably you may be wondering why you may want to take a look on the various commits that has been executed, the reason is that we can go back in time to a sertain commit using the 'git reset [commitid]' -- soft or -- hard command. if we use the soft all goes back to the prev state but what is in stageing remains there. if we use the hard all goes back.
+## Git log
+How to use git log command
+git log shows the list of commits that has been done already git log --stat shows what has beenn added and or removed